Expolink

-Expolink Europe Ltd (branded as Expolink) was a British company founded in 1995 to provide independent whistleblower services that was acquired by NAVEX Global on 3 June 2019.
+Expolink Europe Ltd (branded as Expolink) was a British company that provided independent whistleblower services.
+It was acquired by NAVEX Global on 3 June 2019 and in 2021 it was fully incorporated into NAVEX Global and made defunct as of 31 December 2021.

-Expolink provided confidential reporting for users predominantly through its staffed hotline facility and online platforms.
-It also offered enterprise software to support the management and investigation of whistleblowing reports.
-Expolink worked with organisations all over the world to implement systems for governance, risk management and compliance, with a strong presence in the United Kingdom and mainland Europe.

-The business was fully incorporated into NAVEX Global and made defunct as of 31 December 2021.

 History

 Expolink was founded in 1995 by local business owners David and Jackie Crook.
 Its first offices were in Castle Coombe, Wiltshire but soon moved to a business park within Chippenham, Wiltshire.

 The whistleblowing hotline service was created after the owners were alerted to an alleged instance of sexual harassment against one of their employees at a client's premises.
 Many of the company's first clients were local government authorities and Public limited companies.

 At the time it was founded, Expolink was the first outsourced whistleblowing service provider in Europe.
 Expolink's staffed telephone hotline service was launched in 1995, becoming a 24/7 service in 2001.
 A web reporting platform was introduced later that decade, followed by online case delivery in 2014.
 A mobile app reporting channel was launched in March 2017.

 As of 2019, Expolink worked with more than 750 organisations worldwide, with the majority headquartered in the UK and Europe.
 Its clients included L’Oréal, BAE Systems and the BBC.
 Expolink also worked with eight of the UK's top 10 retail banks and around one-third of companies listed on the FTSE 350 Index.